 - Pick up time: 7.15 AM – Estimated duration: approximately 4.5 hours

 - Difficulty level: (Moderate: 22km) The cycling route to My Son follows flat concrete paths connecting rural villages, with some riding on quiet local roads.
 Anyone who can reasonably ride a bike will enjoy this ride

-- Kids sized bikes, tag-alongs and child seats available.
+- Child-sized bikes, tag-alongs and child seats are available.